 Of course, it is introduced at an appropriate level, but the skills are still being developed.
 For many kids, gym class is their first exposure to these sports.

 Introducing kids to different gym games and sports may spark an interest and skill that may turn into something for life.

-I love doing different active games with kids because the difference that I always see from the first class, where equipment and basic skills were introduced, to the last class, the amount of growth is always amazing.
+I love doing different active games with kids because of the difference that I always see from the first class, where equipment and basic skills are introduced, to the last class, the amount of growth is always amazing.

 However, there are also lots of other gym games that are worth introducing to kids of all ages.
 Below is a collection of a few of the gym games and activities that my students loved and became popular for us to play.

 You don’t have to do the games exactly the same way that I describe them.
 You can always alter them to fit what supplies you have the age group you are working with.
 However, I hope an activity, or two, sparks an idea for a new gym game to take back to your gym class.

 Some of the games require more equipment than others.
 A few of the games also integrate other subject areas into the activity.

 14 Primary Gym Activities + Kindergarten Gym Games